 More Curriculum Like This

-Students pass around and distort messages written on index cards to learn how we use signals from GPS occultations to study the atmosphere.
-The cards represent information sent from GPS satellites being distorted as they pass through different locations in the Earth's atmosphere and reach other sate...
+Similar to the game of telephone, students pass around and distort messages written on index cards to learn how we use signals from GPS occultations to study the atmosphere.
+The messages on the cards represent information sent from GPS satellites being distorted as they pass through different locati...

 In this lesson, students explore the role of communications and how satellites help people communicate with others far away and in remote areas with nothing around—that is, no obvious telecommunications equipment.
 Students learn about how engineers design satellites to benefit life on Earth.